It's quick and easy to register for a member account

 Annual star ratings are awarded in Spring each year.

-Should a home builder no longer wish to publish a Star Rating, they will be withdrawn from the Star Rating Scheme and will not be permitted to re-join for a period of at least two years.
+Should a home builder no longer wish to publish a Star Rating, they will be withdrawn from the Star Rating Scheme and will not be permitted to re-join for at least two years.